wonsunahn/Capstone_Fall2022/_projects/projects.markdown

 * Team Size: 3/4 students
 * POC: Marcelo D'Almeida (marcelo@pitt.edu)

+### Energy efficient GPS

+Trackcycle is a mobile application designed to track bicycle trips while minimizing device power usage, without accepting major accuracy sacrifices.
+It's LowPower MapMyRide or Strava.
+To track location, the application turns the GPS on/off (ie, duty cycle), triggered by a combination of the on-device inertial measurement unit (IMU) and magnetometer sensors to detect when bicycle riders have veered off of a straight, easier-to-estimate path.
+In essence, we only turn the GPS at curves: can we increase the accuracy and minimize the power used?
+It is written in the Kotlin programming language, targeting the Android operating system at API level 31.
+In addition to the core goal of maintaining minimal power usage/maximal accuracy, goals of the project at this time include (a) to improve the duty-cycling mechanism's accuracy in detecting turns so that the GPS remains off more often than it currently does, (b) to enhance data collection used to evaluate power saving and accuracy, and (c) to improve path estimation during GPS-off time.

+* Team Size: 3/4 students
+* POC: Daniel Mossé (mosse@pitt.edu)

 ### RAWRS
 For DECADES CS 447 was taught using MIPS assembly language.
 However, MIPS processors are not that common anymore (RIP PS and PS2) (they still live in network equipment though :).
 On the other hand, the RISC-V architecture (open-source) is gaining some momentum, and you can even buy some boards to have fun with it.